bnusunny/serverless-web-mcp-server/templates/README.md

 # Deployment Templates

-This directory contains SAM templates for different types of deployments.
+This directory contains Handlebars templates for different types of deployments.

 ## Available Templates

-- `express-backend.yaml`: Template for Express.js backend applications
+- `backend.hbs`: Template for backend applications (Express.js, Flask, FastAPI, etc.)
-- `frontend-website.yaml`: Template for frontend web applications
+- `frontend.hbs`: Template for frontend web applications (React, Vue, Angular, static)
-- `express-fullstack.yaml`: Template for fullstack applications with Express.js backend and React frontend
+- `fullstack.hbs`: Template for fullstack applications combining backend and frontend
-- `static-website.yaml`: Template for static websites
+- `database.hbs`: Template for database resources (DynamoDB, Aurora Serverless)

+## Template System

+The templates use Handlebars syntax for dynamic content generation.
+The template processor injects deployment configuration parameters into these templates to generate AWS CloudFormation/SAM templates for deployment.

 ## Template Structure

-Each template follows the AWS SAM template format and includes:
+Each template includes:

 - Resources for the specific deployment type
-- Parameters for customization
+- Parameters derived from deployment configuration
-- Outputs for resource information
+- Outputs for resource information and endpoints
+- Conditional sections based on deployment options

+## Usage

+Templates are processed by the template system in `src/template/` and are not used directly.
+The deployment service selects the appropriate template based on the `deploymentType` parameter and processes it with the provided configuration.

+## Extending Templates

+To add support for new frameworks or deployment types:

+1. Create a new template or modify an existing one
+2. Update the template registry in `src/template/registry.ts`
+3. Add any necessary processing logic in `src/template/processor.ts`